josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🎶_Banned_Broadcasts_Cooperative/🎧_banned_tracks_transmission_loops.md

 *Commentary assigning the anger of community grief to anything other than the need to grieve, misses the human story.*

+Whatever emotion we suppress, becomes louder until it is given air.

 ---

 ## 🌌 Constellations